kimjoar/writings/understanding-backbone.md

  });
 ```

-As for `el` earlier, Backbone.js automatically sets `this.collection` when
+As with `el` earlier, Backbone.js automatically sets `this.collection` when
 `collection` is passed.
 Therefore we rename `statuses` to `collection`
 in our view: